mgamzec/Geocoding-Using-R-Tableau-San-Francisco-Buildings-Permit-Data/README.md

 # Geocoding Using R Tableau San Francisco Buildings Permit Data
 ## Leverage Tableau to analyze a dataset based on San Francisco's buildings permits dataset to gain insights on the metropolitan are development
-## Gain data analytics experience exploring and filter the San Francisco's buildings permits data.
+## Exploring and filter the San Francisco's buildings permits data.
 ## Transform it using basic string cleaning techniques to generate a new clean dataset
 ## Utilize R and RStudio to create a function to make requests to the OpenStreeMaps.org API using address from the San Francisco buildings permits dataset